 It’s safe to say that racing games have come a long way since the very beginning.
 Join us as we take a trip down memory lane, through all the biggest milestones in the history of racing games.

 If you want to play some racing games, what do you do?
 You can conveniently plug in your PlayStation in your living room.
 All you need is the console and your TV.
-Or perhaps you prefer the PC and assembled an impressive sim rig, with several monitors, a comfy seat and an assortment of wheels to choose from.
+Or perhaps you prefer the PC, and you’ve already assembled an impressive sim rig with several monitors, a comfy seat and an assortment of wheels to choose from.
 Everything is right in your apartment and you can enter the cockpit whenever you want.

 The concept of Night Driver is simple: your car’s headlights illuminate the posts on both sides of the road.
 The goal is to stay on the road as long as possible.
 What made the game so special over forty years ago was its viewing angle.
-Night Driver is considered to herald the first-person perspective in racing games.
+Night Driver is considered the progenitor of first-person perspective in racing games.